geometor/seer/README.md

 ![SEER](./seer_resized.png)

-## Perception and Discernment for Abstraction and Reasoning Challenges
+## An AI-driven framework for solving abstraction and reasoning challenges.

 SEER is an AI-driven framework for finding functions to transform inputs to outputs from a set of training datra.
 It combines natural language understanding, visual reasoning, and code generation to identify patterns and develop algorithmic solutions.